Princeton University logo

 Princeton School of Public and International Affairs

-Offers postgraduate degrees focusing on public and international affairs, established in 1930.
+Offers postgraduate degrees in public policy and international relations.

 ⚙️